ManabBala/physicswallah-video-control/Readme.md

 ## <ins>Other features:</ins>

 - Video duration shown as "left duration"(This also update with video speed up/down)
+- Now can download slide image as "Right Click" is enabled(natively disabled)

 ## <ins>To change the default values and key set:</ins>